 - 1. Bring together School District leadership, local health care, court-related stakeholders, other relevant service providers, and community-based youth-serving organizations to prioritize an integrated plan of identification and routing of at-risk youth. - 2.
 Fund a behavioral health system assessment (Study) across the County for the resources available to youth.
 Then engage all county stakeholders to collaboratively develop a plan that improves the system to better route people to needed services. - 3.
 Fund schools to hire in-school specialist to identify and anchor at-risk youth while routing them to the in-school administrative, instructional, and behavioral health support services they need. - 4.
 Collaborate with OlyCAP to assess available housing data that BHC has not considered to date, and how to functionally collect data across the various data housing options OlyCAP currently uses. - 5.
 With this new housing data source, work with Hospital, Salish Behavioral Health Administrative Services Organization (SBH-ASO), Jefferson Healthcare Hospital (JHC), Discovery Behavioral Healthcare (DBH), EMS and law enforcement to develop a housing data analysis plan to address the county's unstable housing.
 Ultimately, integrate the housing data analysis plan with the BHC's ongoing behavioral health data collection efforts to better inform insights the BHC uses to develop goals and strategic plans. - 6.
 Working with Jefferson Transit and the School District's private charter bussing company to improve representation of rural and frontier needs as transportation need assessments are made, priorities set, and action plans strategized and executed. - 7.
-Address the need for broader EMS data collection, improved acceptance of harm reduction measures, and civil exploration of our stigma throughout Jefferson County by adding the EMS Council as a BHC Partner. - 8.
+Build on the BHC's current data collection efforts by expanding EMS data collection from one Fire District to procuring data from Jefferson County EMS Council to improve our data substance and insights, and the action plans developed and executed. - 8.
 Continue the BHC's work to convene, amplify and extend the county's efforts to improve access to local behavioral health services.